timotgl/photostream/README.md

     * `http[s]://yourdomaingoeshere.com/photos/#album1/file-name-of-first-photo.jpg`
     * `http[s]://yourdomaingoeshere.com/photos/#album1/file-name-of-second-photo.jpg`
     * This allows sharing the URL to a specific photo
 1. The app will load the `1920` or `3840` version of a photo depending on `window.screen.width` and `window.devicePixelRatio`.
+The `480` version is always used for thumbnails.
 It's not the most sophisticated mechanism, but will at least ensure that small mobile screens will only load the HD version and not 4k.